ktor-doc-jp/ktor-doc-jp/pages/docs/Features.md

 #### HTTP transport features

+* [DefaultHeaders](default-headers): provides default headers with each HTTP response such as Date and Server
 * [Compression](compression): enables gzip/deflate compression when client accepts it
 * [Conditional Headers](conditional-headers): sends 304 Not Modified response when if-modified-since/etag indicate content is the same
 * [Partial Content](partial-content): sends partial content for streaming ranges, like in video streams